 But there's something very odd about the application for this new slope shaft.
 I may well be missing something as the trappings of company and land ownership are deliberately tortuous (in this country!) but two of the names given on the application as 'Owner/Agricultural tenant' vis Jonathan James Norman Cheetham supposedly of 'Darham', Norfolk and Olda Ann Fitzgerald of Glin Castle, Limerick (I say 'supposedly' above as Darham doesn't exist, this should say Dereham) are not owners and they cannot, surely, be agricultural tenants with each living in a remote part of the realm (or outside the realm in the case of Limerick).
 So who are these two people?

 The story will surely continue; watch this space ...

-With regard to the question of the two supposed owners who do not appear on the Land Registry proprietorship register, Sue Maidment has provided the following information: "The grandfather of Olda Ann Fitzgerald, a Mr Wills, was the owner of woodland at Rudloe before ownership passed to Nick Mason; Jonathan James Norman Cheetham is the land agent that manages the woodland as did his father before him".
+With regard to the question of the two supposed owners who do not appear on the Land Registry proprietorship register (see 6th January 2022 article), Sue Maidment has provided the following information: "The grandfather of Olda Ann Fitzgerald, a Mr Willes, was the owner of woodland at Rudloe before ownership passed to Nick Mason; Jonathan James Norman Cheetham is the land agent that manages the woodland as did his father before him".